TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Horned Frogs have been favored by 9.5 points or more one time this season and have not covered the spread in any of them.

-- The Horned Frogs have two giveaways this season, while the Mustangs have seven takeaways .
+- The Horned Frogs have turned the ball over two times this season, five fewer than the Mustangs have forced (7).

 - Find the latest spread and moneyline odds for TCU at SISportsbook.